mesmacosta/dlp-to-datacatalog-tags-tutorial/TUTORIAL.md

 ## Intro

-This tutorial will walk you through the execution of the Cloud DLP to Data Catalog Tags Tutorial Tutorial.
+This tutorial will walk you through the execution of the Cloud DLP to Data Catalog Tags Tutorial.

 ## Environment